saitaiky/notebook/docs/docs/container-orchestration/kubernetes/architecture/services/network-model.md

 :::

-## CNI
+## Container Network Interface (CNI)

+> TL;DR - Networking in K8s is not a K8s thing, instead CNI defines the specification for networking then the network plugin implement this.

+A CNI is a specification to configure network interfaces in Linux containers, which concerned with connecting(add) and disconnecting(delete) containers to networks.

+The reason to have CNI is because networking can be highly environment specific.
+Different projects seek to solve the networking challenges - with potential overlap.
+Thus, it makes sense to have standard for a common interface

+### Under the hood

-- Most Kubernetes clusters use CNI "plugins" to implement networking
-- When a pod is created, Kubernetes delegates the network setup to these plugins (it can be a single plugin, or a combination of plugins, each doing one task)
+Most Kubernetes clusters use CNI "plugins" to implement networking.
+When a pod is created, Kubernetes delegates the network setup to these plugins (it can be a single plugin, or a combination of plugins, each doing one task).
+For example, one CNI can do the routing to send traffic to the current POD, the other can do the network security policy to prevent traffic from certain regions.

-- Typically, CNI plugins will:
+Typically, CNI plugins will:
 - allocate an IP address (by calling an IPAM(IP address management) plugin)
 - add a network interface into the pod's network namespace
 - configure the interface as well as required routes, etc.

-:::info3 areas to think of when choosing a CNI
+### 3 factors to choose a CNI

 - The "pod-to-pod network" or "pod network":
     - provides communication between pods and nodes